 Guatemala: Multi Regional Coffee Tour November 2021

-On this tour we will visit coffee cooperatives and small producers who will share with us in detail all of the processes involved in the various stages of coffee production.
+On this coffee tour Guatemala, we will visit coffee cooperatives and small producers who will share with us in detail all of the processes involved in the various stages of coffee production.
 Our two main destinations are the colonial town of La Antigua Guatemala, a picturesque little town complete with cobblestone roads nestled in a valley surrounded by volcanoes; and Lake Atitlán, a beautiful volcanic lake in the Western highlands, ringed by small villages where you can feel the strong presence of the Maya culture, customs and traditions.

 Itinerary subject to small changes at the discretion of The Heart of Travel guides in order to provide you with the safest, and most comfortable and enjoyable travel experience possible.

 Saturday, November 13th – Friday, November 19th, 2021

 Arrive in Guatemala City: Participants will be flying in from a variety of different places, therefore, travelers are welcome to choose the flight path that best suits their travel preferences and needs.
 That being said, we encourage participants to book flights that arrive in Guatemala in the morning or early afternoon so that they have time to get settled before the welcome dinner that evening.
 If you need assistance booking your international airfare please let us know!